IT Innovation, MS

 3. Student not maintaining a “B” (3.0 on 4.0 scale) average in foundation courses will be placed on probation or dismissed from the program.

-ITIN 8000 TECHNOLOGY & INNOVATION STUDIO (3 credits)
+ACMP 8000 TECHNOLOGY & INNOVATION STUDIO (3 credits)

-ITIN 8000 is a studio course that provides a foundation to incoming MSc ITIN students from all disciplines through self-guided modules covering topics from technology, innovation, design, and computing.
+ACMP 8000 is a studio course that provides a foundation to incoming MSc ITIN students from all disciplines through self-guided modules covering topics from technology, innovation, design, and computing.
 Students will use the modules to practice applying and mastering skills in a self-guided collaborative environment.
 Each module will consist of three levels of difficulty.
 Student performance will be assessed by students' personal progress and skills improvement as shown by them completing increasingly difficult levels of the modules.
 Students will be graded on a satisfactory/unsatisfactory basis.
 The class requires in-person participation and attendance.

 Prerequisite(s): Students in the MS in IT Innovation program must register during their first three terms.
 Not open to non-degree graduate students.

-ITIN 8006 SPECIAL TOPICS IN IT INNOVATION (3 credits)
+ACMP 8006 SPECIAL TOPICS IN IT INNOVATION (3 credits)

 This course is designed to acquaint students with issues which are current to the field or emerging trends in the IT Innovation area.
 Topics will vary across terms.
 This course may be repeated, but no topic may be taken more than once.
-(Cross-listed with ITIN 4000).
+(Cross-listed with ACMP 4000).

 Prerequisite(s): Permission of instructor.
 Additional prerequisites may be required for particular topic offerings.

-ITIN 8100 INTERMEDIA (3 credits)
+ACMP 8100 INTERMEDIA (3 credits)

 This is an ongoing course that brings together students of the arts and students of scientific disciplines in order to facilitate and promote the creation of intermedia art, and to further explore shared resources, joint research, and exhibition/performance opportunities.